dugerij/argumentation_schemes_for_clinical_decisions/README.md

 ## Data and models

-The comparison runs on de-identified MIMIC-derived diagnostic cases, a local UMLS installation, and provenance-backed diagnostic knowledge graphs.
+The comparison runs on deidentified MIMIC-derived diagnostic cases, a local UMLS installation, and provenance-backed diagnostic knowledge graphs.
 None of these are in the repository — [RUNNING.md](RUNNING.md) lists where they are expected and how their preparation is checked.